dylan19980201/NCU_Rent/README.md

 ## Note

 The current system is unavailable as the server being decommissioned.
-Additionally, due to security concerns, the database credentials on GitHub are not authentic. <br />
+Additionally, due to security concerns, the database credentials on GitHub are not authentic.
 To further understand the system functionalities, please refer to the files located in the 'Testing Documentation' folder.